StandOutJane

 We know that change and transitions (such as these) are possible and beneficial for our growth and life satisfaction, but why are they so hard?

-If you have been thinking about a big life decision – such as career change, here are some suggestions on how to to approach it:
+If you have been thinking about a big life decision – such as career change, here are some suggestions on how to approach it:

-- Start before you have it all figured out.
+• Start before you have it all figured out.
 This is especially important if you tend to overthink.
 No amount of thinking is a substitute for action.

-- See change as an iterative process, especially if you don’t know what you want yet.
+• See change as an iterative process, especially if you don’t know what you want yet.
 Explore your interests until something new becomes viable; if you need a license for a job that interests you, see how you can obtain it, if you need a certain course or studies to start the new career, go and study.

-- Create new relationships beyond your current circle.
+• Create new relationships beyond your current circle.
 New opportunities often arise from so called weak ties – people we don’t know well but are likely the ones that can connect us to new opportunities.

-- Seek out and talk to people who have the made change that you want to make.
+• Seek out and talk to people who have made the change that you want to make.
 Find out what steps they had to take, what obstacles they faced and what helped them.
 One of the biggest ways to build your own self-esteem is look up to people who have achieved what you aspire to achieve.

-- Anchor yourself in who you wish to become while pursuing your outcomes.
+• Anchor yourself in who you wish to become while pursuing your outcomes.
 Change is essentially about changing our habits.
 Many people begin the process of changing by focusing on what they want to achieve.
 A better alternative is to focus on who you wish to become – an identity based shift (James Clear, Atomic Habits).
 This subtle but major shift in how you see change can make all the difference; change is actually about how you see yourself.
 Are you someone who wants to take charge of their career path?
 Do you see yourself doing the same role for the next period of time?
 What career path aligns best with who you want to be?

 Though this idea might be counterintuitive (considering that we are writing about changing careers) but once you define who you wish to become, you can bring that person to the work you are already doing.
 Perhaps there is a place for expansion exactly where you are at the moment; new projects, new departments, new ways of doing things.
 The best way to start is where you are already and build from there.